rclone/rclone/docs/content/local.md

 **NB** This flag is only available on Unix based systems.
 On systems where it isn't supported (eg Windows) it will not appear as an valid flag.

+#### --skip-links ####

+This flag disables warning messages on skipped symlinks or junction points, as you explicitly acknowledge that they should be skipped.